AI Answering Service For Roofing Contractors

 It collects the address, roof issue, timing, damage signs, property type, insurance context, access notes, photos requested in follow-up, and preferred appointment window.

 Bookable inspection calls move toward the calendar.
-Active leaks route by your rules.
+Active leaks follow your emergency rules.
 Complex questions become structured summaries instead of vague missed-call notes.

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.